jiri-hron/MachineLearning_assignment/report/report.md

 # Prediction model development

-Purpose of following paragraphs is to design a best possible model, where best means with highest prediction **accuracy**.
+Purpose of following paragraphs is to design a best possible model, where best means with highest prediction `Accuracy`.

 ## Design

-In the beginning we started by fitting two types of models, namely:
+We started by fitting two types of models, namely:

 * Robust Regularized Linear Discriminant Analysis
 * Support Vector Machines with RBF (Gaussian) Kernel

-The former of those two models represents an algorithm preferring bias over variance while using only linear fit, the latter one is on the contrary able to fit more general types of non-linear relationships between variables and thus might tend to prefer variance.
+The former of those two models represents an algorithm preferring bias over variance since it is using only linear fit, the latter one is on the contrary able to fit more general types of non-linear relationships between variables and thus might tend to prefer variance.
 However both can be tuned by user provided parameters, which can regularize the fit (increasing $\lambda$ for rrlda, decreasing __C__ for SVM) or improve its flexibility (increasing __C__ for SVM,